 Multicultural HIPPY in Canada

-To build a stronger and more competitive Canada by reaching out to isolated (newcomer and refugee, and other at-risk) mothers and provide them with three-year work-learn jobs, essential skills training to facilitate their transition to and success in the workforce, develop their capacity to support their children’s success in school and build bridges to social networks and organizations that facilitate full and active inclusion and engagement in Canadian society.
+To build a stronger and more competitive Canada by providing isolated mothers with essential skills training and work-learn jobs; developing their capacity to support their children’s success in school and helping them build bridges to social networks and organizations.

 How HIPPY Works

 The core of the HIPPY program is a structured home visit.
 Home Visitors help mothers in their homes, where friendships develop, support is provided, and a wide variety of skills are advanced.
 Together, bridges are built from the home to the larger community - the key to ending isolation.

 Home Visitors, graduates of the HIPPY program, are hired and trained to visit mothers in their homes.
 They reach out to isolated mothers and support them, one-on-one, by transforming the home environment into a place of rich learning opportunities.
 As a community member, the Home Visitor knows the language, lives the culture, and has faced the same challenges as the families with whom she works.